Loading...

 Sing to your Love

-Mantra Aum, aum, aum Aum radhe krishna Aum radhe govinda Aum radhe gopalaradhe radhe Free translation: “Oh innermost love, you are the love I cherish most.”
+Mantra Aum, aum, aum Aum radhe krishna Aum radhe govinda Aum radhe gopalaradhe radhe Free translation “Oh innermost love, you are the love I cherish most.”

 The Radheshyam adoration mantra is a hymn to the longing for essence and the coming together of creation and Creator out of loving devotion, of that which is all attractive and that which is attracted to it.
 Radha (radhe) represents the woman most devoted to Krishna, His beloved.
 Therefore, the word radha means perfect, loving devotion.
 The word Krishna literally means dark, referring to his dark blue skin color, which evokes the immensity of the ocean and the universe.
 In addition, the word Krishna refers to the value of the essential, which attracts everything and everyone, because everything and everyone yearns incessantly, but often unconsciously, for the essential, and will ultimately be united with it.
 Govinda and Gopala are also names for Krishna, highlighting the Krishna aspect of joy and support.
-If the previous hymns have given you the idea that in besides the “Real” there is also the unreal, then the Radheshyam adoration mantra is a hymn of praise dedicated to the universal truth in which there are no opposites, but where everything comes together as the real, as the completeness of everything, the “one.”
-From a tantric perspective, radheshyam means the equal union of everything as the deepest experience of wholeness.
-The “Real” is not the opposite of anything, but the fullness of everything together.

 Track 5: Hare Krishna adoration mantra